 IN TOASTMASTERS CONTEXT

 Toastmasters is about experiential learning at its very best.
-As little chance we have in finishing the Comrades by buying expensive Nike's, reading fancy books and attending course on public speaking will bring us nowhere.
+As little chance we have in finishing the Comrades by buying expensive Nike's, reading fancy books and attending a course on public speaking will bring us nowhere.

-A good idea is to do a manual in one calendar year.
+A good idea is to do a path in one calendar year.
 One speech a month.
-When acquiring the CC, look at the advanced manuals not to acquire a qualification, but to change life.
+When acquiring the CC, look at the advanced manuals not to acquire a qualification, but to change a life.
 Choose the 6 manuals that will change your life.
 Yet for AC Gold, the very last manual, the most difficult of them all: Humour

 FOR A TOASTMASTER COMPETITION